Phil Pressey

 Phillip Michael Pressey (born February 17, 1991) is an American professional basketball coach and former player who played at the point guard position.
+He is currently the head coach for the Maine Celtics of the NBA G League.

-He is assistant coach for Missouri Tigers men's basketball.
-His prior professional teams were the Boston Celtics, Philadelphia 76ers and Phoenix Suns of the National Basketball Association (NBA), and the Maine Red Claws and Idaho Stampede of the NBA Development League.
+His prior professional teams were the Boston Celtics, Philadelphia 76ers and Phoenix Suns of the National Basketball Association (NBA), and the Maine Red Claws, Idaho Stampede, and Santa Cruz Warriors of the NBA Development League.
+He also played professionally overseas, notably for FC Barcelona Lassa and Movistar Estudiantes.
+Pressey played college basketball for the Missouri Tigers.

 As a junior playing point guard for the 2012–13 Missouri Tigers men's basketball team, Pressey announced on April 10, 2013, that he would forgo his senior season of eligibility at Missouri and enter the 2013 NBA draft instead.
 He led the 2011–12 Big 12 Conference in assists, steals and assist-to-turnover ratio and was a 2011–12 All-Big 12 team selection as a result.
 He shares the Southeastern Conference (SEC) single-game assists record (19) and was the 2012 SEC Preseason Player of the Year.
 He earned 2012–13 All-SEC First team selection and was the conference assist champion.
 He earned Associated Press 2013 All-American honorable mention recognition.
 He holds Missouri single-game, single-season and career assists records and numerous Missouri steals records, including career steals.

 Pressey was a high school basketball All-state selection by the Texas Association of Basketball Coaches (TABC) and helped his team achieve 2009 and 2010 Southwest Preparatory Conference (SPC) state championships in basketball.
 In high school, several YouTube videos of him dunking (often over much taller players) became popular.
-He is the son of 1982 NBA draft first-round selection and 1982 Consensus All-American Paul Pressey.
+He is the son of 1982 first-round NBA draft selection and 1982 Consensus All-American Paul Pressey.